 First opened in 1983, Inman Square staple Christina’s Homemade Ice Cream serves up an almost intimidating range of homemade flavors.
-Over 50 varieties are offered daily, 36 of which are always available, with dozens more appearing seasonally or occasionally.
+More than 50 varieties are offered daily, 36 of which are always available, with dozens more appearing seasonally or occasionally.
 The possibilities may seem endless, but we’ll go with Burnt Sugar, Peanut Butter Chocolate Chip, or Carrot Cake in a pinch.
-A huge selection of sorbet ensures that dairy-free dessert seekers won’t leave empty handed.
+A huge selection of sorbet ensures that dairy-free dessert seekers won’t leave hungry.

-Toscanini’s comes with a serious pedigree: The independent ice cream shop has existed since 1981 and has been praised by The New York Times, Boston Magazine, and Bon Appétit.
-The shop recently traded in its Central Square digs for a spot east of Kendall, but it continues to sling ever-changing unique homemade flavors like Peanut Butter Miso, Butter Almond, and B3 (a mix of brown sugar, brown butter, and brownies) to its hungry followers.
+This independent ice cream shop out of Cambridge has existed since 1981 and has earned accolades from The New York Times, Boston magazine, and Bon Appétit (and us, of course!).
+At two locations—east of Kendall Square, and its renovated original outpost in Central Square—Toscanini’s continues to sling ever-changing unique homemade flavors like Peanut Butter Miso, Butter Almond, and B3 (brown sugar, brown butter, and brownies).
 Anyone looking for the full after-dinner experience can perk up with Barismo espresso, loose-leaf teas, lattes, and—naturally—an affogato.

 Cambridge’s Honeycomb Creamery takes scratch-made to the next level.
-Flavors are thoughtfully composed from local, in-season ingredients whenever possible and divided between classic, seasonal, and vegan offerings.
-Mini ice cream cakes are sold in-house while full sized iterations can be commissioned online.
-Bonus: Visit on a Taco Tuesday (!!!) and try the house-made, ever-evolving version of a Choco Taco.
+Ice cream flavors are thoughtfully composed from local, in-season ingredients whenever possible and span classic, seasonal, and vegan offerings, such as Cold Brew Coffee Chip, Salted Caramel Crackle, and vegan Horchata.
+Mini ice cream cakes are sold in-house at the shop just outside of Porter Square, while full-sized iterations can be ordered in advance.
+Bonus: Visit on a Taco Tuesday to try this creative confectionary’s ever-evolving version of a Choco Taco.